Does Medicare Pay for Nursing Home Care?

 • Medical social services

-Medicare provides coverage for home health care services including skilled nursing care, skilled therapy, and care offered by a home health aide.
-To qualify for these services under Medicare, individuals must have a face-to-face visit with a doctor or other health care provider who certifies the need for such services.
+Medicare may also provide coverage for home health care services such as skilled nursing care, skilled therapy, and care offered by a home health aide.
+To qualify for these services under Medicare, individuals must have a face-to-face visit with a doctor or other healthcare provider who certifies the need for such services.

 Assisted Living Facilities and Adult Day Care

-Assisted living facilities and adult day care centers cater to seniors needing assistance but not requiring full-time nursing home care.
-These facilities offer a greater degree of independence along with assistance for personal needs, whereas nursing homes offer more extensive medical care for individuals with advanced care requirements.
+Assisted living facilities and adult day care centers could cater to seniors needing assistance but not requiring full-time nursing home care.
+These facilities could offer a greater degree of independence along with assistance for personal needs, whereas nursing homes may offer more extensive medical care for individuals with advanced care requirements.

-Assisted living facilities commonly offer the following services:
+Assisted living facilities might offer some of the following services:

 • Personal care